3dem/relion-documents/source/Reference/Using-RELION.rst

 Because particles are read in float-precision, it will take :math:`\frac{N \times boxsize \times boxsize \times 4}{1024 \times 1024 \times 1024}` gigabytes to read N particles into RAM.
 For 100,000 particles with a 200-pixel boxsize that becomes 15GB, or 60 GB for the same number of particles in a 400-pixel boxsize.

-If the data set is too large to pre-read into RAM, but each computing node has a local, fast disk (e.g. a solid-state drive) mounted with the same name, then one can let each MPI slave copy all particles onto the local disk prior to starting the calculations.
+If the data set is too large to pre-read into RAM, but each computing node has a local, fast disk (e.g. a solid-state drive) mounted with the same name, then one can let each MPI worker copy all particles onto the local disk prior to starting the calculations.
 This is done using the ``Copy particles to scratch directory``.
-If multiple slaves will be executed on the same node, only the first slave will copy the particles.
+If multiple workers will be executed on the same node, only the first worker will copy the particles.
 If the local disk is too small to hold the entire data set, those particles that no loner fit on the scratch disk will be read from their original position.
 A sub-directory called ``relion_volatile`` will be created inside the specified directory name.
 For example, if one specifies ``/ssd``, then a directory called ``/ssd/relion_volatile`` will be created.